Tracking electron capture processes in classical molecular dynamics simulations for spectral line broadening in plasmas: Introduction

 Generally, two primary approaches are used for line-broadening calculations: analytic methods and computer simulations.
 Analytic models navigate the complexities of line broadening by incorporating assumptions and mathematical manipulations to handle the stochastic nature of line emission.
 One common approximation involves the separate calculation of electron and ion broadening contributions.
 Since ions are much heavier than electrons, they are assumed to be static over the relevant electron time scales.
 The analytic approach then puts the effort in obtaining an accurate representation of the electron broadening operator.
 In this regard, some common approximations include the simple and well-known \textit{impact} approximation, or the \textit{second-order} approximation as a simplified way to compute the electron broadening operator \cite{griem1974, gigosos2014}.
 Once the electron broadening contribution is computed for a given ion distribution, i.e. for a given value of the ion microfield, the line emission is integrated over the statistical distribution of the ion microfield for the conditions of interest, a facet that entails its own extensive research area in microfield probability distributions.
 The inherent advantages of analytic methods lie in their computational efficiency, as the time required to calculate a line shape is generally much shorter than for computer simulations, and they operate without numerical noise.

-On the other hand, computer simulations prove particularly advantageous in gaining insights into the line broadening problem, excelling at replicating plasma particle interactions and their impact on the state of a radiating atom or ion \cite{stambulchik2010}.
-Simulated plasma particles traverse within a confined space, following classical trajectories in discrete timesteps.
+On the other hand, computer simulations excel at replicating plasma particle interactions and their impact on the state of a radiating atom or ion \cite{stambulchik2010}, proving particularly advantageous in gaining insights into the line broadening problem.
+In this case, simulated plasma particles traverse a confined space, following classical trajectories in discrete timesteps.
 These classical particles generate a time-dependent Coulomb or Debye potential or, equivalently, a time-sequence of the electric field.
-The emitting atom or ion then internally evolves subjected to the effect of this electric field.
-By numerically solving the time-dependent Schr\"odinger equation, one obtains the corresponding evolution operator.
-It is then possible to calculate the dipolar moment of said emitter as a function of time.
-The Fourier transform of the autocorrelation function of this dipolar moment corresponds to the emission spectrum from the emitter under consideration.
-By repeating this process a sufficient number of times, the spectrum is averaged over an ensemble of emitters producing the spectral line of interest.
+The emitting atom or ion then internally evolves subject to the effect of this electric field.
+This evolution is used to numerically solve the time-dependent Schr\"odinger equation to obtain the corresponding atomic spectrum.

+While computer simulations have become a standard tool to study Stark-broadened lineshapes, there are some physical broadening mechanisms that are still unaccounted for in these type of calculations.
+Among them is the so-called \textit{recombination broadening}, produced when a free electron within the plasma becomes bound to an emitting ion, therefore stopping its emission.
+Although this effect can be accounted for in analytic methods \cite{gomez2020}, including it in computer simulations remains a challenge.

+It is in this context that our work is framed.
+We present an algorithm to accurately track the electron capture processes within computer simulations, key to obtaining correct time-sequences of the electric field within the plasma and account for the additional recombination broadening.

+This manuscript is structured as follows: in Section \ref{sec:ComSim}, we describe computer simulations and give an overview of the general operation of \FMD simulations for Stark broadening.
+Then, in Section \ref{sec:Criterion} we present the criterion for detecting electron captures within \FMD simulations.
+An example of the application of this criterion to a computer simulation is presented in Sec. \ref{sec:Example}, and the results are compared and validated with additional metrics in Sec. \ref{sec:ionization}.
+Finally, Sec. \ref{sec:Conclusions} summarizes the conclusions and limitations of this work and explores future applications of this type of techniques.